 I am a Detroiter, born & raised, and current resident.
 As a Detroiter, I am a proud graduate of Cass Technical High School, class of 1999 and I later received my Bachelor's degree from Tennessee State University, an HBCU, in 2004.
 I was led on the path of midwifery in my early years with an interest and passion for helping women in childbirth, but hadn't realized I was going to become a doula and midwife because I had not even heard of doulas or midwives yet.
 After high school I was on the track to become an OB/GYN.
 Now fast forward to after graduating from college, I moved back to Detroit to prepare for medical school.
 After speaking to medical school advisors and taking the MCAT to attend medical school I decided not to attend because it wasn't the right path for me.
 In fact, I learned about doulas and midwives at the time I was studying for the MCAT, and realized I was going to pursue becoming a doula and later a midwife.
-I attended doula training the weekend after I took the MCAT and I would attend births as a doula at the same time I went out into the workforce to work in corporate America until I was ready to take on a midwifery apprenticeship.
-I started my apprenticeship in Apr 2011.
+I attended doula training the weekend after I took the MCAT and I would attend births as a doula at the same time I went out into the workforce to work in corporate America until I was ready to take on a midwifery apprenticeship and I started my apprenticeship in Apr 2011.

 In my spare time, I enjoy peace and quiet, listening to music, reading, and meditating.
 When I'm off call I enjoy vacationing with my family and friends.
 My favorite place to vacation is anywhere by the beach!

 I also sit on the Board of Michigan Midwives Association as a Members at Large.